 Hopscotch is a game children have played for years and years.
 Ever wondered why it’s remained so popular?
 For one thing it ticks off all the necessary boxes for child-driven PLAY.
 Plus it’s is a game that is as challenging as it is fun, a good example of the POWER of PLAY!

-- Hopscotch has rules just like any other game, but the real benefit of the rules of hopscotch is how they help children develop control over bodies.
+- Hopscotch has rules just like any other game, but the real benefit of the rules of hopscotch is how they help children develop body control.
 Rule # 1: Landing on a line is a no-no. It’s just the way it is and part of the reason hopscotch is so fun.
 It challenges a kidlet to be able to make their bodies move in space and then stop on demand.

-- The game of hopscotch has an inherent rhythm to it: For example, the alternating of players or the start-stop-start of each player until the game’s over.
-Children playing hopscotch have lots of practice hopping, where their own rhythm gets defined: do they tend to hop quickly or slowly, with even timed intervals or a syncopated beat?
-The game of hopscotch becomes a flow, or rhythm, of its own making that helps children internalize rhythm and this has important consequences.
+- The game of hopscotch has an inherent rhythm to it.
+For example, the alternating of players or the start-stop-start of each player until the game’s over.
+Children playing hopscotch have lots of practice hopping.
+It allows their own rhythm to be defined: Do they tend to hop quickly or slowly; with even timed-intervals; or a syncopated beat?
+The game of hopscotch becomes a flow of its own making.
+This helps children internalize rhythm and which has important consequences.

 - Hopscotch gives kidlets the chance to move large muscle groups.
 After hopping comes leaping—if lucky, you only have to leap over one square, but sometimes it’s two—or more!!
 And that requires a lot of courage and strength.